 Resources for online students include disability services, online job board, technical support and an online library with librarian live chat, map database, scholarly article database and much more.

-The University of Idaho is regionally accredited by The Northwest Commission on Colleges and Universities (NWCCU).
+University of Idaho is regionally accredited by The Northwest Commission on Colleges and Universities (NWCCU).

 Brigham Young University Idaho, also known as BYU–Idaho, is a private Christian university founded in 1888 and has been a four–year institution since 2001.
 The Church of Jesus Christ of Latter–day Saints owns and operates the university.

 Students are required to adhere to an honor code which includes a dress code, abstinence and forbidding both drugs and alcohol.
-The university has 6 academic colleges, offers more than 80 degree programs and serves over 15,000 students.
+The university has six academic colleges, offers more than 80 degree programs and serves over 15,000 students.
 It also has sister colleges in Utah and Hawaii.

-BYU-Idaho is regionally accredited by The Northwest Commission on Colleges and Universities (NWCCU).
+Brigham Young University – Idaho is regionally accredited by The Northwest Commission on Colleges and Universities (NWCCU).

 Renowned for its education, criminal justice, nursing and technical programs, the college has been around since 1893.
 It serves over 4,000 students and offers more than 80 degree programs in total.
 The college began as a teacher training school, but when World War II reared its head, the school expanded into nursing to help with the war effort.
 In 1951, the school closed but reopened in 1955 to alleviate the rising need for teachers once again.
 In 1971, the college finally became Lewis–Clark State College, the last institution in the country to move past being a normal school.